 1. Make a List of Tasks and Activities That Make You Feel Good

 First and foremost, take stock of what makes you feel good, or of what things you feel like you’re currently missing that could help you feel more well.
 Are you feeling stressed or anxious?
 Maybe meditation would help you feel calm.
 Feeling stiff or achy?
 Maybe you need to incorporate more stretching into your routine.

 Supplement this list with activities that you know make you feel well, even if you don’t do them often.
 If you know journaling helps you clear your mind, put it on the list.
 If you know strength training helps you feel mentally sharp, put it on the list.
 Get a robust brain dump of any and all activities that lead to your overall well-being (regardless of whether you enjoy doing them or not).
 These will be your self-care activities.

-Identify Your Core Three Self-Care Activities
+2. Identify Three Core Self-Care Activities

 Next, go through and identify your top three self-care activities.
 How you prioritize these are up to you.
 I recommend choosing the tasks that will have the greatest overall impact on how you’ll feel, are easiest to implement, or could be tacked onto activities that are already a part of your normal routine.
 These will be your core three activities.

 3. Schedule Tasks Until They Are Habits